10 Supplements That Ease Perimenopause Symptoms

 Perimenopause: That time when your periods turn up inconveniently, like Amazon deliveries, your moods make landfall like extreme weather events, and your skin (including the skin in your nether regions that has never needed any help staying hydrated) requires Costco-sized buckets of moisturizer.
 Hormone therapy can certainly treat some of these symptoms, but can vitamins for perimenopause, or other types of perimenopause supplements also potentially help?

-First off: A quick reminder that this whole perimenopause business is a natural stage of life, like puberty but with more autonomy and much better haircuts.
+First off, a quick reminder that this whole perimenopause business is a natural stage of life, like puberty, but with more autonomy and much better haircuts.
 Yes, it’s an emotional ride and night sweats aren’t exactly helpful to getting a restful eight hours.
 But the changes our bodies are going through are expected, understandable, and, in fact, somewhat predictable.

 This is where perimenopause supplements can be helpful, to make sure you’re getting all the nutrients you need.